nomilous/ntree/README.md

 ## ?

-* Loads a tree of data recursed from `config.mount`/`**/*.js`
+It loads a tree of data recursed from `config.mount`/`**/*.js`.
-* Changes on the filesystem are synchronized into the tree.
+It synchronizes changes on the file system into the tree.
-* Change events are emitted.
+It emits change events.
-* TODO: Changes in the tree are synchronized back to the file system.
+TODO: It synchronizes changes on the tree into the file system.

 ## eg.